Topology Learning for Heterogeneous Decentralized Federated Learning over Unreliable D2D Networks: Introduction

 Numerous studies have been dedicated to addressing these issues.
-Some have proposed device scheduling methods~\cite{10319759,9944162,chen2023exploring} to alleviate the impact of data heterogeneity.
+Some have proposed device scheduling methods~\cite{10319759,9944162,chen2023exploring,DBLP:journals/iotj/LiHYKLXN22,9951138} to alleviate the impact of data heterogeneity.
 However, these approaches are tailored to CFL with reliable links.
 In a study outlined in \cite{DBLP:journals/jstsp/YeLL22}, the DFL system deployed in unreliable D2D networks was optimized by adjusting mixing weights to enhance performance.
 Nevertheless, this approach overlooked the influence of data heterogeneity.
 Additionally, the authors of~\cite{DBLP:conf/aistats/BarsBTLK23} optimized the topology based on their proposed quantity termed neighborhood heterogeneity to enhance the training of DFL models.
 However, their focus was limited to scenarios with label distribution shift and the deployment of DFL in ideal D2D networks without unreliable links.
+Additionally, the authors in~\cite{chen2020convergence,yahya2023federated} focus on the convergence time optimization in FL for improving the transmission efficiency, but they also ignore both the unreliable links and data heterogeneity.
 In summary, existing research has overlooked the theoretical convergence analysis of DFL considering both arbitrary data heterogeneity and unreliable D2D links, thus neglecting the enhancement of DFL training based on these crucial factors.

 The main contributions of this paper are as follows: (1) We provide a theoretical analysis of the convergence of DFL with data heterogeneity over unreliable D2D networks.
 Based on this analysis, we investigate the impact of a new quantity named unreliable links-aware neighborhood discrepancy on the convergence bound of DFL.
 (2) Motivated by the insights from our theoretical analysis, we develop a novel Topology Learning method considering the Representation Discrepancy and Unreliable Links in DFL, named ToLRDUL, which can enhance the DFL training by minimizing the proposed quantity, further dealing with arbitrary data heterogeneity and unreliable links in DFL.
 (3) Extensive experiments under feature skew and label skew settings have verified that ToLRDUL outperforms other baselines in both convergence and test accuracy, which is matched with our theoretical findings.